Sunday, November 23, 2008

 Of course we recommend checking with your doctor about exercising while pregnant - regardless of your activities beforehand.
 They may have slight modifications and/or suggestions for you specifically.

-For specific exercises to do during each trimester of your pregnancy, complete with photos and descriptions, refer to your copy of
+For specific exercises to do during each trimester of your pregnancy, complete with photos and descriptions, refer to your copy of The Fit and Healthy Pregnancy Guide.

 Vitamin Deficiency Even with Prenatal Supplements